COVID-19 Protocol for Study Away

 Participants who are symptomatic and/or test positive for COVID-19 while away must:

 - Isolate.
 Isolation is used to separate people infected with COVID-19 from those who are not infected.
 Isolation includes: staying home and separating yourself from other people.

 - Contact Trace.
 Tell your close contacts that they may have been exposed to COVID-19.
 See definition of close contact.

 - Clean daily all “high-touch” surfaces.

 As fully vaccinated individuals, according to the CDC, students do not need to quarantine if they’ve had close contact with someone with COVID-19, unless they are showing COVID-19 symptoms.

 Before returning to the US:

-- As fully vaccinated individuals, students returning to the United States must get a viral PCR test no more than three calendar days before departure (or documentation of a positive COVID-19 test in the past 3 months).
+- As fully vaccinated individuals, students returning to the United States must get a negative viral test result no more than one calendar day before departure (or documentation of a positive COVID-19 test in the past 3 months).
 Visit the CDC website for details and updates regarding this requirement.

 After returning to the US: